If you are traveling in the Cagliari area, wine tasting at Cantine Argiolas Serdiana is a must!

 Turriga

-By far my favorite wine in the world – and that says a lot!
-Turriga is a dark red wine, an incredible blend of various grapes which include Bovale, and excellent to accompany meat and seasoned cheese, with a strong, firm taste.
+It is and excellent wine to accompany meat and aged cheese, with a strong, firm taste.
 It’s an expensive wine so you want to save it for special occasions.

 S’Elegas